Introductory activities

 • What attitudes and values in respect to racism does a study of Jasper Jones exemplify for students?

-• What might students choose to do differently as a result of this textual reading, in terms of their own actions, and their own community involvement?
+• What might students choose to do differently as a result of this textual reading, in terms of their own actions and community involvement?

 • What personal application and challenge does this have for citizens consuming and producing Australian culture?